What is a supertaster? Learn about your child’s taste buds, how he experiences taste, and whether you’ve got a supertaster in the house.

 Given the current recommendations for lowering sodium intake, this may be another pitfall.

-It may take as many as 10-20 exposures (or more!) for your child to find a food acceptable.
+Remember, it may take as many as 10-20 exposures (or more!) for your child to find a food acceptable.

 Here are some simple ways to tempt your child’s taste buds when serving vegetables and fruit: